Born January 16, 1915 in Cooper, Texas to A.P. Miller and Louella Wynn.

 She started and then led Janey’s Bluebird and Campfire groups from her 1st grade through high school graduation.
 She was active as the Room Mother for both daughters at various times through their schooling and also participated in forming and/or running the local dance clubs both Elen and Janey belonged to.
 She , E.G. and the girls traveled from time to time visiting Mexico, New Mexico and even rode a sleeper train all the way to Detroit where they picked up their new yellow and black Dodge station wagon.
 From there they proceeded to Mackinaw island and then traveled back to Texas in their new car.

-After the death of E’G’ in 1974, Elaine moved to Dallas where both daughter’s and their families lived.
+After the death of E.G. in 1974, Elaine moved to Dallas where both daughter’s and their families lived.
 She died on April 28, 2006 after a short illness.
-She is survuved by 2 daughters, Elen and Janey; 4 grandchildren, Susan, David, Johnny and Caroline; and 2 great grandsons, Zachary and Matthew.
+She is survuved by 2 daughters, Elen and Janey; 4 grandchildren, Susan, David, Johnny and Caroline; 3 great grandsons, Zachary, Sean and Matthew and 2 great granddaughters, Olivia & Madison.

 Both daughters graduated from SMU .
 (SEE MORE IN EACH OF THEIR PAGES)